albertattard/spring-boot-camp/docs/01-primer/03-demo.md

 ![Docker Repetitive Builds-Layers]({{ '/assets/images/Docker-Repetitive-Builds-Layers.png' | absolute_url }})

-The `application.jar` Fat JAR file, copied in step 3, contains our code together with all the dependencies we used.
+The `application.jar` FatJAR file, copied in step 3, contains our code together with all the dependencies we used.
 When we change the code, like when we add new features, we do not necessary change the dependencies.
 One small change in the code will cause a new, relatively big, layer to be created.
-If, on the other hand, we split our Fat JAR into several layers, that would help us reuse some of the previous layers as shown in the following images.
+If, on the other hand, we split our FatJAR into several layers, that would help us reuse some of the previous layers as shown in the following images.

 ![Docker Repetitive Efficient Builds-Layers]({{ '/assets/images/Docker-Repetitive-Efficient-Builds-Layers.png' | absolute_url }})